ml engineer

 • Leverage machine learning models to classify and detect duplicate images

-Q15. what is difference between object detection and segmentation in image
+Q. What is the difference between object detection and image segmentation?

 Ans.